fabiosenracorrea/Trybe/17_GROUP_PROJECT_REACT_REDUX/Project_01_TRIVIA_GAME/README.md

 The second project of Trybe's 16th module, centered around Redux and it's global state capabilities, while also applying AGILE knowledge to work in a team.

+> This project's login design was inspired by my GoFinance APP, [check it out](https://github.com/fabiosenracorrea/goFinance)

 ## Quick Overview

 ![Trivia's project gif](./project_overview)